phungleson/suparbac/README.md

 Here's a simpler way to understand the steps to set up Suparbac:

-1. **Verify User Table:** Before you begin, ensure you have a users/profiles table set up exactly as [Supabase](https://supabase.com/docs/guides/auth/managing-user-data) recommends.
+1. **Verify Users Table:** Before you begin, ensure you have a users/profiles table set up exactly as [Supabase](https://supabase.com/docs/guides/auth/managing-user-data) recommends.

 2. **Add Permissions Column:** Create a migration to add a new "permissions" column to your existing users table.
 It should look similar like this [file](https://github.com/phungleson/suparbac/blob/main/packages/suparbac-app/supabase/migrations/20230031034630_add_users_permissions.sql).